 - 2.19.
-A new approach to delivering face-to-face engagement is now being recommended, and suggests the following features: - A high-profile 'Leader's Question Time' session every year, in each of the five town centre areas; with the ability for one-off, issues-based sessions if necessary - b) An annual community forum meeting in each area, based on themed workshops that focus on resident engagement - 2.20.
+A new approach to delivering face-to-face engagement is now being recommended, and suggests the following features: - a) High-profile 'Leader's Question Time' sessions; with the ability for one-off, issues-based sessions as necessary through a mix of online, in-person or on-street engagement approaches - b) An annual community forum meeting in each area, based on themed workshops that focus on resident engagement - 2.20.
 The Question Time events would be widely advertised as high-profile events, chaired by an independent facilitator and the panel could include members of the cabinet or other local public services such as the Police or NHS.
 The events would also be available online, either through recording or live streaming. - 2.21.
 The annual Community Forum meetings would be facilitated by Council officers and invite residents and local businesses to participate in a collaborative workshop.
 Several relevant local themes could be covered by using techniques such as a Citizen's Assembly or Knowledge Café.
 The findings and recommendations from these events would be reported into Council meetings, with the option of creating motions for Council to consider. - 2.22.
-The team would also be able to support other engagement events as directed by senior officers, for example the recent Cost of Living events, and provide additional specialist advice to other services wishing to hold public events.
+The team would also be able to support other engagement events as directed by senior officers.
+This could include topic specific meetings, either online or in-person or on-street roadshows in high streets or other locations.